kivymd/KivyMD/README.md

 ====================

 * [Using MDNavigationDrawer has changed](https://github.com/HeaTTheatR/KivyMD/wiki/Components-Navigation-Drawer#using-mdnavigationdrawer-has-changed)
-* App object should be inherited from `kivymd.app.MDApp`.
+* App object must be inherited from `kivymd.app.MDApp`.
 See wiki for example and more information:
 [Material App on KivyMD wiki](https://github.com/HeaTTheatR/KivyMD/wiki/Modules-Material-App).
 * All classes with the Behavior prefix moved to `kivymd.uix.behaviors` module.